Two charged in VR soccer fields' vandalism

 Hemingway said he notified dispatch of the fleeing suspects and had additional units en route to the area of Old Town Village.

-Hemingway determined the property damage to exceed $500, based on the amount of damages and the costs to repair and regrow the damaged fields, per the report.
+Hemingway determined the property damage to exceed $500, based on the amount of damage and the costs to repair and regrow the damaged fields, per the report.

-The complainant, an off-duty Hiram Police Department officer, obtained video footage of the two men “laying drags on the soccer fields” as well as photos of the men, the report said.
+The complainant, an off-duty Hiram Police Department officer, obtained video footage of the two men “laying drags on the soccer fields,” as well as photos of the men, the report noted.

 The additional officers were able to locate Shivers and Clay and placed them under arrest after confirming their identities.
-According to the report, both of them admitted to officers on the scene that they were on the soccer fields and riding the four wheeler causing damage.
+According to the report, both of men admitted to officers on the scene that they were on the soccer fields and riding the four wheeler which caused the damage.

 They were both charged with felony interference to government property and felony criminal trespass in the second degree.